jncc/cuu-illegal-waste/workflows/README.md

     │   ├── state
     |   │   ├── ...

-The final output of this workflow is the `.tif` file which is a reprojected form of the `.img` file in the `.data` folder.
-While the state folder contains the output of the state directory inside the image so it can be viewed for error tracking.
+The final output of this workflow is a Cloud Optimised GeoTiff file which is a reprojected form of the `.img` file in the `.data` folder.

 ## Docker container